aleeperezz16/javascript-syntax/README.md

 ```sh
 node script.js [count]
 ```
 You can set a number of messages you want the script to generate by passing a number to the `count` parameter.
+The number provided must be a positive number greater than `zero`.

 By default, if no parameter is provided, the script will generate one random message.